 What’s Right for Your Agency?

 You’ll need to decide for yourself whether digital marketing retainers make sense for you—as you can see above, there are both pros and cons.
 I recommend seeking a mix of retainer and project-based work, to diversify your revenue in case one or the other lags.
+It comes down to what your clients care about, personally and professionally.

 Consider using project-based work to ensure your systems and processes can handle fulfilling a retainer.
 Once you’re confident you can fulfill multiple projects at once (say, 3-5 clients simultaneously), then you’re probably ready to grow your retainer-based business.